jodastephen/railmodel/CR2-SWLondon.md

 -----------------------------------------
 * CR2 changing to District at VIC in 35-37m at 6tph
 * LHD-WAT changing to Northern (West End) at WAT changing to District at CHX in 40-46m at 4tph (+7m)
+* LHD-WAT changing to Victoria at VXH changing to District at VIC in 41-46m at 4tph (+8m)
 * LHD-WAT changing to BAL-VIC at CLJ changing to District at VIC in 44-48m at 4tph (+10m)

 From Worcester Park to Farringdon (16m better)